bonitasoft/bonita-doc/tutorials/uid/form-control/manage-control-in-forms.md

 #### Number input value control

-To help the user fill out the form and tell her the number of days is valid according to the amount of days left, create a new variable _remainDays_.
+To help the user to fill out the form and tell him/her the number of days is valid according to the amount of days left, create a new variable _remainDays_.
 It will provide the number of days left for the leave type Annual leave.
 In real life, it should be of type **External API**.
 For the sake of this turotial, just make it a JSON variable to test our form.
 The value is:

     {
-      "RTT": 2,
+      "Personal leave": 2,
       "Annual leave": 12
     }